Skip to content

 After completing this chapter, you will be able to:

-• [ ] Proficiently use core string and memory operation functions in string.h
+• [ ] Skillfully use core string and memory manipulation functions in string.h.

 Environment Setup

-We strongly recommend adding the -fsanitize=address compiler flag when practicing—AddressSanitizer catches most out-of-bounds memory accesses at runtime, serving as a safety net for C string operations.
+We strongly recommend adding the -fsanitize=address compiler flag during practice.
+AddressSanitizer can catch most buffer out-of-bounds accesses at runtime, serving as a safety net for C string operations.

 It's Just an Array, Plus a \0

-A C string is essentially a char array with an extra byte of value 0 (\0, the null character) placed after the valid content.
-The compiler does not check whether this terminator exists, and neither do the standard library string functions—maintaining this convention is entirely up to you.
+A C string is essentially a char array with an extra byte of value 0 (\0, the null character) placed at the end of the valid content.
+The compiler does not verify the existence of this terminator, nor do the standard library string functions—everything relies on you maintaining this convention.

-Let's see what it actually looks like in memory:
+Let's see what this actually looks like in memory:

 c